John Boyega: Early life

-His first acting role was as a leopard in a play at Oliver Goldsmith Primary School.
-While in another play there at age nine, he was noticed by Teresa Early, the artistic director of Theatre Peckham, a learning theatre for young people who live in south London.
+His first acting role was playing a leopard in a play at Oliver Goldsmith Primary School.
+While acting in another play at the school when he was nine years old, he was noticed by Teresa Early, the artistic director of Theatre Peckham, a learning theatre for young people who live in south London.
 He spent his time there outside school hours from ages nine to fourteen.
-There was a rumour that his father wanted Boyega to become a minister as well, but Boyega denied this in an interview with Sam Sanders on Fresh Air, saying that his father supported his theatrical interests.
-Boyega and his sister Grace were among the last people to see Damilola Taylor alive: they were friends and the Boyegas helped watch him.
+There was a rumour that his father wanted Boyega to become a minister, but John denied this in an interview with Sam Sanders on Fresh Air.
+He said that his father supported his theatrical interests.
+John and his sister Grace were some of the last people to see Damilola Taylor alive: they were friends of his and the Boyegas helped look after him.

 In 2003, Boyega began his secondary education at Westminster City School, where he was in various school productions.
 From 2008 to 2010, he attended South Thames College at the college's Wandsworth campus to study for a National Diploma in Performing Arts.
 His activities there included playing the title role in the college's production of Othello.
 He enrolled at the University of Greenwich to study for a BA in film studies and media writing, but dropped out to focus on his acting career.
 He trained with the Identity School of Acting in London, and became a patron of its Los Angeles branch when it opened in 2018.